gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/JSON.md

 In JSON objects, however, the values can only be other JSON types (never functions containing executable JavaScript code).
 </p>
 <p class="note">
 Another technique for a converting a JSON string into something you can work with is to use the static <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/com/google/gwt/json/client/JSONParser.html">JSONParser.parse(String)</a> method.
 GWT contains a full set of JSON types for manipulating JSON data in the com.google.gwt.json.client package.
-If you prefer to parse the JSON data, see the Developer's Guide, <a href="/web-toolkit/doc/{{ release_path }}/DevGuideCodingBasics#DevGuideJSON">Working with JSON</a>.
+If you prefer to parse the JSON data, see the Developer's Guide, <a href="../DevGuideCodingBasics.html#DevGuideJSON">Working with JSON</a>.
 Ultimately both techniques rely on the JavaScript eval() function; so you are still responsible for ensuring that you are using a trusted source of JSON data.
 </p>

 <h3>Creating an overlay type</h3>